ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 <a name="connect"></a>

-### Log in to your VPS
+### Logging in to your VPS

 > [!warning]
 >
-> For security reasons, when you log in to your VPS for the first time, you will need to change the password you receive via email, and replace it with a strong new password.
-Once you have made the required changes, the interface you are using (e.g. Putty) may close automatically to disconnect.
-Then log in again with your new password.
+> For security reasons, when you log in to your VPS for the first time, you will need to replace the password you receive via email with a strong new password.
+Once you have made the required changes, the interface you are using (PuTTY for example) may close automatically due to a disconnection to the server.
+Log in again with your new password.
 >

-When you first install or reinstall from Control Panel, a user with elevated permissions is created automatically.
-This user will be named according to the operating system, for example “Ubuntu” or “Rocky Linux”.
+When you first install or reinstall from the OVHcloud Control Panel, a user with elevated permissions is created automatically.
+This user will be named according to the operating system, for example "ubuntu" or "rocky".

 You will then receive an email containing the username and password needed to connect to your VPS with SSH.
 SSH is a secure communication protocol, used to establish encrypted connections to a remote host.